OpenDFM/NeuSym-RAG/documents/database.md

 ### Database Schema Visualization

 After running the `create_db` script above, we will get the `.sql` DDL file under database folder.
-We can use free online tools (e.g., [DrawSQL](https://drawsql.app/diagrams)) to import this DDL file and obtain the visualization graph.
+We can use free online tools (e.g., [DrawSQL](https://drawsql.app/diagrams)) to import this DDL file and obtain the visualization graph (choose `PostgreSQL` as the database type).
 For example:

 <p align="center">
   <img src="../data/database/biology_paper/biology_paper.png" alt="Image Description" width="95%">